 Where can I purchase a pass for the park or federal lands?

 Passes can be purchased at the park's main entrance stations.
 Be advised that October through most of May the entrances are only open on most Saturdays and Sundays.
-To learn more about passes, please visit the fees and reservations page.
+To learn more about passes, please visit the fees and passes page.

 What are the park hours?